kadena-community/kadena.js/packages/apps/docs/src/docs/reference/reference.md

 The reference information for the Marmalade standard covers the following topics:

-- [Ledger contract](/reference/ledger) describes the core functions defined in the Marmalade ledger contract.
+- [Ledger](/reference/nft-ref) describes the core functions defined in the Marmalade ledger contract.

-- [Policy manager contract](/reference/ledger/policy-manager) describes the core functions defined in the Marmalade ledger contract.
+- [Policy manager](/reference/nft-ref/policy-manager) describes the core functions defined in the policy manager contract and provides reference information for the concrete policies.

-- [Sale contract](/reference/ledger/sale-contracts) describes the core functions defined in the Marmalade ledger contract.
+- [Sales-specific contracts](/reference/nft-ref/sale-contracts) provides an overview for creating a custom sale contract and provides reference information for the registered sale contracts.

 ## Queries and indexing: Kadena GraphQL